Kvieta1990/Kvieta1990.github.io/_posts/2024-01-15-yourls_docker.md

 However, the setup does need some care.

-1. We need to specify the external URL in the installation configuration page, as shown below,
+- We need to specify the external URL in the installation configuration page, as shown below,

+	> Here, I am using `nginx+CloudFlare` for setting up the web traffic and the external URL is from the CloudFlare service.

 <p align='center'>
 <img src="/assets/img/posts/yourls.png"